A reader has many beautiful things, but also an ugly amount of debt.

 Now let’s dive into your situation.

 This wasn’t the first item on your list, but it’s the easiest to check off.
 You can likely save half on your prescriptions by using a free service called GoodRx.
+It’s a free app that helps you get the best prices on drugs, even those your insurance may cover but which are still too expensive.
 If that sounds too good to be true — and GoodRx insists the savings can reach 90 percent — it’s not.

 The company was founded by some of Facebook’s original employees and is a deceptively simple business model: Crowdsource many prescription drug users, then negotiate with the drug companies for volume discounts.
 Read Debt.com’s report on GoodRx.

 Credit card debt

 The next easiest money problem to resolve is actually your biggest: that $19,000 in credit card debt.
 I can’t say for sure, but you might be a candidate for a debt management program.
 These programs can cut your total credit card payments by up to 30 to 50 percent while avoiding fees.

 Again, it might sound too good to be true, but DMPs (as they’re called) have been around for decades.
 A nonprofit credit counseling agency works with you to find a consolidated monthly payment that works for your budget.
 Then they negotiate with your creditors to reduce or eliminate interest charges.
 That way, you can get out of debt faster because you focus on paying off the balances you owe, rather than interest charges.
 In most cases, qualified participants get out of debt in about 36-60 payments, even though they usually pay less each month.

 I can’t tell you for certain if a DMP is right for you, because that requires a more detailed debt analysis.
 Thankfully, you can get one for free from a certified counselor at a nonprofit credit counseling agency.
 How do you find one?
 Debt.com can hook you up with one that’s A-plus rated by the Better Business Bureau.